mulderp/mulderp.github.com/_posts/2014-03-23-two-way-databinding-with-stickit.md

     });
     module.exports = NewAddress;

-We can use Backbone.Stickit's "bindings" to _bind_ inputs to model attributes.
-After rendering a view, we call "stickit()" to start observing directions in two ways.
+Notice the new view property "bindings".
+This mapping is needed for Backbone.Stickit to _bind_ inputs to model attributes.
+After the view has rendered, we call "stickit()" to start observing changes in the view and model in two ways.

 Next, we want to render the address changes in the preview pane.
 Since we have Backbone.Stickit in our stack anyway, we can simply use stickit for one-way data binding too.
 The idea for the preview pane then becomes: